arseniobrown/arseniobrown.github.io/_posts/2023-08-15-Installing-Security-Onion.md

 4. **Community Support:** Being open-source, Security Onion benefits from a dedicated community of users and contributors, ensuring continuous improvement and updates.

 **Ready to Embrace Security Onion?**
 Security Onion is your digital guardian, tirelessly standing watch over your network.
-In our next post, we'll guide you through the process of installing and configuring Security Onion, equipping you to fortify your network's defenses.
+In our this post, I will guide you through the process of installing and configuring Security Onion, equipping you to fortify your network's defenses.
 Stay tuned and embark on a journey toward enhanced cybersecurity.

 Defend your digital realm,
 Arsenio Brown